 The SJSO (local Sheriff’s office) has painstakingly composed a document of over 150 pages, including photos, summaries of interviews, reproductions of those text messages, and much discussion, all aimed at trying to make an overwhelming case for suicide.
-Google the document, and read it online, it’s thorough, and well-written.
+The document is thorough, and well-written.

 Murder: Michelle was packing up her stuff to move out on Banks when shot.
 Advocates of the murder theory point out that, statistically, breaking up with a hot-tempered boyfriend (Banks was certainly that) raises the danger level for a woman, a lot.
 Like driving a car across wet ice, it doesn’t always lead to bodily harm, but it sure sours your odds.
 Under this line of thinking, Michelle’s texts registered a foreboding.
 As a gutsy woman she was going to confront the matter and do her own packing, but at some level she may have expected an absolute volcano of anger.

 Michelle was right-handed but the gun found laying on her left side, and skeptics believe the entire scene was staged.
-The infamous Rusty Rogers did drum up some neighborhood women who remember hearing what they think were Michelle’s final moments–in the sequence of scream, shot, scream, shot, silence.
+Later investigators did turn up some neighborhood women who remember hearing what they think were Michelle’s final moments–in the sequence of scream, shot, scream, shot, silence.
 Indeed, an extra bullet was lodged in the carpet, and murder theorists ask, Who needs two bullets to commit suicide?
 Especially preceded by a scream each time?

 These are only the highlights of the two points of view.
 Read the SJSO’s lengthy report, apparently written by the Sheriff himself, and then Google your way to the PBS documentary “A Death in St. Augustine,” from 2013.
 It exercises the opposite slant from the Sheriff’s, seeming to point to murder as much more likely.